leifuss/PeutingerPlus/README.md

 Absolutely!
 If so, feel free to [get in touch](mailto:l.isaksen@exeter.ac.uk).
 Some experience of using formulas in Excel would be an advantage but is not essential.

+## Thanks and acknowledgements

+This work is entirely dependent on the very extensive work of the resources named above, which also contained a significant amount of cross-referencing (often to the off-line [_Barrington Atlas of the Greek and Roman World_](https://en.wikipedia.org/wiki/Barrington_Atlas_of_the_Greek_and_Roman_World).
+The contribution of PeutingerPlus has simply been to consolidate, synthesisze and augment those cross-links and present them in a unified and handy format.